pmiloslavsky/demo/README.md

 ## astar directory
-Astar,djikstra,double sided and directed search run on real US highway data (courtesy of MIT) (Produced kml files that are displayable in google maps) Several optimized solutionto PS6 of
+Astar,djikstra,double sided and directed search run on real US highway data (courtesy of MIT) (can produce kml files that are displayable in google maps) Several optimized solutions to PS6 of
 <br>
 https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/assignments/
 <br>